elimkwan/CPlusPlus_Tree/README.md

 ```

 ## Solution:

-- The underlying principle is to arrange all the rectangles into a search tree data format and tree nodes on even layers are "land".
+Arrange all the rectangles into a search tree data format and tree nodes on even layers are "land".

 ## To run the program: